 One of the best parts of playing a Fallout game is cruising around listening to some old-timey music.
 And while Fallout 4‘s soundtrack certainly isn’t unimpressive by any means, it could stand to feature a bit more variety when it comes to song and station selection.

-If you want to expand your musical horizons, we recommend installing the More Where That Came From mod, which adds 111 new thematically appropriate tracks to Diamond City Radio.
-Your other option is the highly ambitious Atomic Radio, which functions as a station from the pre-war era that plays old commercials, plays, and tracks from before the bombs fell.
+If you want to expand your musical horizons, we recommend installing the More Where That Came From mod, which adds 111 new thematically suitable tracks to Diamond City Radio.
+Your other option is the extremely ambitious Atomic Radio, which functions as a station from the pre-war era that plays old commercials, plays, and tracks from before the bombs fell.

-One of our major complaints about Fallout 4 is its confusing dialogue system, which does a horrible job of explaining the true meaning of each dialogue option.
+One of our major complaints about Fallout 4 is its bewildering dialogue system, which does a terrible job of explaining the true meaning of each dialogue option.
 Luckily, fans have discovered a solution; substitute the original dialogue UI with a conventional alternative.